The shot library stores all shots of the current project. Users can view, manage, and recall their shots in the shot

 The right panel besides the shot library has three tabs: One for the shot info, one for look presets, and one for the history.

 The Info tab shows detailed information about the currently selected shot and a preview image.
 You can resize the preview image by resizing the right panel.
 You can also edit metadata field of the selected shot or multiple selected shots.
 A search bar on the top lets you filter the displayed fields and metadata.

 Importing Reference Images and Reference Movies

 When building a new look it can be beneficial to import a reference image or reference movie in order to compare color, lightning and exposure with the current grade:

 - Import images and movies by choosing “Import Media…” from the “File” menu and selecting one or multiple files.

 - Import a still image from a movie file also by choosing “Import Sill From movie…” from the “File” menu.
 A pop-up window lets you playback and scrub through the selected movie and lets you set the position of the still image.

-Note: The original movie file will be copied into Livegrade’s recordings folder.
+Note: The original media file will be copied into Livegrade’s recordings folder.
 Depending on the file size this might take a while.
 Imported reference media will show up in the shot library as soon as the copy process is done.